-The Law Firm of Flora Templeton Stuart is here to help you.
+The Flora Templeton Stuart Injury Accident Lawyer is here to help you.
 We understand how draining this process can be and we can offer support and guidance through this hard time.
-Give us a call today at (888) 782-9090, or you can contact us online.
+Give us a call today at (888) 782-9090 and discuss your case with an experienced Kentucky car accident lawyer, or you can contact us online.

 What Are the Top 10 Causes of Car Wrecks in Kentucky?